For week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

 Notebook: Each student will compile a resource notebook which will include copies of all students' projects, all DME resource materials and other supplemental resources.

 Class assignments: Assignments are due at the beginning of the class period.
 Late assignments will be penalized 10 points (one letter grade) for each calendar day they are late (weekends count).
-Absence is not an excuse for late assignments.
+Absence is not an excuse for late assignments, unless excused.
 Students are also responsible for any information, instructions or new assignments in any class missed.

-Tests and Exams: Evaluations will include periodic quizzes on information from lecture and textbook and also a final exam.
+Tests and Exams: Evaluations will include periodic quizzes on information from lecture and textbook, a midterm, and a final exam.
 The quizzes will not always be announced and cannot be made up in case of absence.

 Attendance is mandatory.
 Absences will only be excused with proper written documentation.
 This includes a note from a healthcare provider in case of illness or a form signed by a sponsor (presented in advance) in the case of a University sanctioned activity.
 Absences do not change any deadline or assignment requirements.
-Unexcused absences will be counted as below:
+The total number of class days will be divided into 100 to determine the value of attendance.

 GRADING POLICY Grades will be based on the following: